code-atlantic/content-control/readme.txt

 Coming soon: Content Control Pro, with advanced features like:

-- Content Teasers for Paywalls, giving your users a sneak peek at what's behind the paywall.
+- Content Teasers for Paywalls, giving your users a sneak peek, leaving them wanting more.
-- Advanced WooCommerce & Easy Digital Downloads (EDD) rules to fine-tune your e-commerce experience.
+- Optimize your WooCommerce & Easy Digital Downloads (EDD) experiences with advanced rules.
-- Block scheduling, letting you control when specific blocks of content are visible.
+- Schedule blocks, controlling content visibility timings.
-- Advanced block rules with a boolean editor for intricate configurations.
+- Dive deeper with advanced block rules and a boolean editor.
-- Customize login URL, registration URL & recovery URL overrides for a more personalized user experience.
+- Customize login, registration & recovery page urls.
+Custom login urls give a more personalized user experience.

-**Note: Content Control restricts media access at the content level via media attachment pages.
-It does not restrict server-level access to actual media files (e.g.: .jpg, .gif, .pdf, .webp files).**
+**Note**: Content Control handles media access via content on media attachment pages but won't restrict direct server-level access to media files.

-= Brought to You by Code Atlantic =
+= Passionately Crafted by Code Atlantic =

-Content Control is a [Code Atlantic][codeatlantic] product.
-We pride ourselves on creating high-quality WordPress plugins designed to help your WordPress sites thrive.
+At [Code Atlantic][codeatlantic], we're passionate about crafting tools that empower your digital journey.
+Content Control is a testament to our commitment to quality.

-Explore some of our most popular plugins:
+Dive into some of our renowned plugins:

-- **[Popup Maker][popupmaker]** - #1 Popup & Marketing Plugin for WordPress
+- **[Popup Maker][popupmaker]** - The #1 Popup & Marketing Plugin for WordPress
-- **[User Menus][usermenus]** - Show, Hide & Customize Menu Items For Different Users
+- **[User Menus][usermenus]** - Innovatively Show, Hide & Customize Menu Items

 [codeatlantic]: https://code-atlantic.com "Code Atlantic - High Quality WordPress Plugins"
 [popupmaker]: https://wppopupmaker.com "#1 Popup & Marketing Plugin for WordPress"